About Southern Delaware Intergroup

 - Split your group’s 7th tradition collection as suggested in the AA pamphlet, Self Support: Where Money and Spirituality Mix.

-- Help a Committee — Consider serving on one of our service committees.
+- Help a Committee — Consider serving on one of our standing service committees.
 They’re always looking for help with their activities.